rangapv/pyUpgrade/README.md

-# goi
+# py.sh
-This is a Universall "go" installer for any distro...
+This is a Universall "python" installer for any distro... and Also upgrade